Haagerup property and group-invariant percolation

 \centerline{\sc By Chiranjib Mukherjee\footnote{Universit\"at M\"unster, Einsteinstrasse 62, M\"unster 48149, Germany, {\tt chiranjib.mukherjee@uni-muenster.de}} and Konstantin Recke\footnote{Universit\"at M\"unster, Einsteinstrasse 62, M\"unster 48149, Germany {\tt konstantin.recke@uni-muenster.de}}} \footnote{\textit{AMS Subject Classification:} 22D55, 60K35, 82B43, 20F16, 60D05, 60B99, 20F67.} \footnote{\textit{Keywords:} Haagerup property, percolation, group-invariance, Kazhdhan's Property (T), spaces with measured walls, two-point functions, amenability, lamplighter groups, co-compact Fuchsian groups.}

-\centerline{\textit{Universit\"at M\"unster}} \begin{quote}{ {\bf Abstract: } Let $\skrig$ be the Cayley graph of a finitely generated group $\Gamma$.
-We show that $\Gamma$ has the Haagerup property if and only if for every $\alpha<1$, there is a $\Gamma$-invariant bond percolation $\P$ on $\skrig$ with $\E[\deg_{\omega}(g)]>\alpha\deg_{\skrig}(g)$ for every vertex $g$ and with the two-point function $\tau(g,h)=\P[g\leftrightarrow h]$ vanishing as $d(g,h)\to\infty$.
-Our result is inspired by the characterization of {\em amenability} via group-invariant percolation appearing in the work of Benjamini, Lyons, Peres and Schramm \cite{BLPS99}.
-To derive our result, we use the characterization of the Haagerup property in terms of actions on {\em spaces with measured walls} in the sense of Cherix, Martin and Valette \cite{CMV04}.
-Our proof is based on a new construction using invariant point processes on such spaces with measured walls, which furthermore leads to quantitative bounds on the two-point functions in terms of the aforementioned group action.
-These bounds yield in particular exponential decay of the two-point function in several examples, including co-compact Fuchsian groups and lamplighters over free groups.
+\centerline{\textit{Universit\"at M\"unster}} \begin{quote}{ {\bf Abstract: } Let $\skrig$ be the Cayley graph of a finitely generated, infinite group $\Gamma$.
+We show that $\Gamma$ has the Haagerup property if and only if for every $\alpha<1$, there is a $\Gamma$-invariant bond percolation $\P$ on $\skrig$ with $\E[\deg_{\omega}(g)]>\alpha\deg_{\skrig}(g)$ for every vertex $g$ and with the two-point function $\tau(g,h)=\P\big[g\leftrightarrow h\big]$ vanishing as $d(g,h)\to\infty$.
+As an upshot, we also obtain a sufficient condition for the Haagerup property using Bernoulli percolation and the associated threshold $p_{\mathrm{conn}}$ of random connected subgraphs of $\mathcal G$.
+On the other hand, we show that $\Gamma$ has Kazhdan's property (T) if and only if there exists a threshold $\alpha^*<1$ such that for every $\Gamma$-invariant bond percolation $\P$ on $\skrig$, $\E[\deg_\omega(o)]>\alpha^*\deg(o)$ implies that the two-point function is bounded away from zero.
+These results in particular answer questions about characterizations of properties of groups beyond amenability through group-invariant percolations, raised by Russell Lyons ({\em J. Math.
+Phys.} {\bf41} 1099-1126 (2000)).

+The method of proof is new and is based on a construction of percolations with suitable dependence structures built from invariant point processes on spaces with measured walls.
+In fact, we develop this new approach further to obtain quantitative estimates: we show that there is an explicit relationship between probabilistic quantities like large marginals and two-function decay of percolations and geometric features captured by growth of wall distances defined by invariant actions on spaces with measured walls.

+We apply this relationship to obtain quantitative bounds on the two-point functions, exhibiting in particular exponential decay of the two-point function in several prominent examples of Haagerup groups, including co-compact Fuchsian groups, co-compact discrete subgroups of $\mathrm{Isom}(\H^n)$ and lamplighters over free groups.

-Moreover, our method allows us to strengthen a consequence of {\em Kazhdan's property (T)}, due to Lyons and Schramm \cite{LS99}, to an {\em equivalence}.
-Namely, we show that $\Gamma$ has property (T) if and only if there exists a threshold $\alpha^*<1$ such that for every $\Gamma$-invariant bond percolation $\P$ on $\skrig$, $\E[\deg_\omega(o)]>\alpha^*\deg(o)$ implies that the two-point function is bounded away from zero.
-We extend this result to the setting of {\em relative} property (T).
-We then use the corresponding threshold to give a new proof of the fact, already observed by Gaboriau and Tucker-Drob \cite{GT16}, that there is no unique infinite cluster at the uniqueness threshold for Bernoulli bond percolation on Cayley graphs of groups admitting an infinite normal subgroup with relative property (T).} \end{quote}
+This method also allows us to extend the aforementioned characterization of property (T) to the setting of relative property (T).
+As further applications of our methods, we give new proofs of the facts that for Bernoulli percolation at the uniqueness threshold $p_u$ there is no unique infinite cluster for groups with property~(T) as well as with relative property (T).} \end{quote}

-\section{Introduction and main results}
+\section{\bf Introduction and Main Results}